bazelbuild/bazel/site/docs/install-ubuntu.md

 *   [Use the binary installer](#install-with-installer-ubuntu)
 *   [Compile Bazel from source](install-compile-source.md)

+**Note:** For Arm-based systems, the APT repository does not contain an `arm64` release, and there is no binary installer available.
+Either use Bazelisk or compile from source.

 Bazel comes with two completion scripts.
 After installing Bazel, you can:

 *   Access the [bash completion script](completion.md#bash)